 Commonly used sampling plans that focus on RQL protection are: Military Standard 1916 (U.S. Department of Defense, 1996) and ANSI/ASQC Standard Q3 (1988).

-For help determining ANSI/AAMI PB70 testing requirements and if you need a quote please contact your Nelson Labs sales representative or you can contact one of our study directors directly at [email protected] or 801-290-7724.
+For help determining ANSI/AAMI PB70 testing requirements and if you need a quote please contact your Nelson Labs sales representative or you can contact our consulting team at (801) 290-7500 or [email protected].